“How to tell if ongoing messages differ enough to be impactful in seconds?”

 The Virgin Chicago Hotel is a great example because it shows how Richard Branson disrupts markets as he enters a new category.

-Note: the home base and positive points are statements that many hotels can make.
+Note: the heart of the message and positive points make statements that other hotels also can make.

-But at launch time everything in the highlighted proof points was absolutely unique to Virgin.
-The hotel launched with a highly differentiating message.
+But at launch time, everything in the starred proof points was absolutely unique to Virgin.
+The hotel launched with a highly differentiating message and an experience that delivered on its promise.

 Make your differentiation into news

-To dramatize its Wi-Fi differentiation, the Virgin Hotel created a “Free the Wi-Fi” van to broadcast free Wi-Fi at competing hotels.
+To dramatize its free Wi-Fi differentiator, the Virgin Hotel created a “Free the Wi-Fi” van that broadcast free Wi-Fi at competing hotels.
 Each day, the van pulled up in front of a top Chicago hotel to offer free Wi-Fi from Virgin, as this Chicago Business Journal story reports.

 In front of competing hotels, Virgin rolled out a provocative welcome mat like this one, in Virgin’s cheeky brand voice: “I heard the Wi-Fi is so fast you can watch movies before they’re even finished shooting.”

-Soon, many hotel chains started to offer free Wi-Fi to members of their loyalty programs.
-Virgin responded by making Wi-Fi in the public areas of its hotels free.
+Soon, many hotels started to offer free Wi-Fi to members of their loyalty programs.
+Virgin responded by offering free Wi-Fi in the public areas of its hotels.

-• Use a single “yes” button on the hotel phone, instead of all the confusing buttons you find on most hotel phones.
+- Use a single “yes” button on the hotel phone, instead of all the confusing buttons you find on other hotel phones.

 Yes, differentiation really matters – for Virgin and for every brand.

-The Virgin Hotel message and story shows how dramatic differentiation starts out.
-But, over time, any differentiated position can erode as competitors copy it.
+The Virgin Hotel message and story shows how dramatic differentiation works.
+But, over time, differentiated positions can erode as competitors copy the strategy.

-That’s why keeping a brand differentiated is a never-ending job for marketers.
+That’s why keeping your brand differentiated is a never-ending job.

-Say what makes you different, just not too soon
+Say what makes you different, but not too soon

-Establish differentiation in your message as soon as you can.
+Establish differentiation in your message as early as you can.
 Usually, that’s after people see how they’ll benefit and why they should believe you.

 Remember, differentiation matters only after: